joalmeid/avd-app-attach-ops/doc/psf.md

 PSF can be applied on a existing MSIX package and/or being included in the MSIX package from the beginning.

-The process to use PSF while building an MSIX package is:
+The manual process to use PSF while building an MSIX package is:

 1. **Identify the runtime fix** that solves the detected issue in the msix package.
    * Find available fixups in [PSF github](https://github.com/Microsoft/MSIX-PackageSupportFramework)